Meta Ads vs Google Ads — Which One Should You Use?

 Both platforms provide robust reporting.
 Key differences:

-- Meta: focuses on engagement metrics (link clicks, reach, frequency) and conversion reporting driven by its pixel/SDK and aggregated reporting models.
+- Meta: focuses on engagement standards (link clicks, reach, frequency) and conversion recounting driven by its pixel/SDK and accumulated reporting models.

-- Google: gives strong query-level insights in Search and product-level performance in Shopping; GA4 or server-side tracking will improve cross-channel attribution.
+- Google: gives strong query-level insights in Search and product-level performance in Shopping; GA4 or server-side following will improve cross-channel ascription.

-Always use first-party tracking (pixels, GA4, server-side) and set consistent conversion events across platforms for apples-to-apples comparison.
+Always use first-party tracking (pixels, GA4, server-side) and set dependable conversion events across platforms for apples-to-apples comparison.

 When to choose each — practical rules

-- Choose Google Ads if: you want to capture active intent (search), you run an e-commerce store and rely on Shopping ads, or you need revenue-driven, direct-response results.
+- Choose Google Ads if: you want to capture active intent (search), you run an e-commerce store and rely on Shopping ads, or you need revenue-driven, direct answer results.

-- Choose Meta Ads if: you want brand awareness, social proof, repeat customers, or to grow audiences with engaging creative and retargeting funnels.
+- Choose Meta Ads if: you want brand awareness, social proof, repeat customers, or to grow audiences with attractive creative and remarketing funnels.

-- Use both together for best results: run Meta for top-of-funnel awareness and retarget visitors with Google Search/Shopping or vice versa — use cross-channel funnels to maximize ROI.
+- Use both together for best results: run Meta for top-of-funnel awareness and retarget callers with Google Search/Shopping or vice versa — use cross-channel funnels to increase ROI.

 Sample campaign setups